Pre-Placement Adoption Leave Allowance for B.C. Government Employees

 - You're a regular (full or part-time) employee, or

-- An auxiliary employee who is eligible for benefits as per your collective agreement or terms and conditions of employment
+- You're an auxiliary employee who's eligible for benefits as per your Collective Agreement or Terms & Conditions of Employment.

-The pre-placement adoption allowance entitles you to 85 percent of your regular basic pay to a maximum of seven weeks per calendar year.
+The pre-placement adoption allowance entitles you to 85% of your regular basic pay to a maximum of 7 weeks per calendar year.

-- Leave Management Transaction E-form.
-See the Leave Management Transaction (PDF, 121KB) if you cannot use the E-form
+- Leave Management Transaction E-Form.
+See the Leave Management Transaction (PDF, 121KB) if you can't use the E-form.

-- Maternity, Parental, and Pre-placement Adoption Leave Application (PDF, 117KB)
+- Maternity, Parental, and Pre-Placement Adoption Leave Application (PDF, 167KB).

 Not Claiming or Choosing to Defer the Allowance

-If you're not sure you will be returning to work after your leave, you may choose to defer or not apply for the pre-placement adoption allowance.
+If you're not sure if you'll be returning to work after your leave, you may choose to defer or not apply for the pre-placement adoption allowance.
 You may defer your decision to receive the pre-placement adoption leave allowance only up to the end of the return to work repayment period.
 Let your supervisor know if you choose to defer.

-If you take the allowance, and then resign at the end of your pre-placement adoption leave, you will be required to repay benefit premiums and any allowances you received.
-If you do not fulfil the back-to-work requirements of your collective agreement or your terms and conditions of employment, you will also be required to repay premiums and any allowances.
+If you take the allowance, then resign at the end of your pre-placement adoption leave, or don't fulfill the back-to-work requirements of your Collective Agreement and Terms & Conditions of Employment, you'll be required to repay benefit premiums and any allowances you received.

 See Return to Work (or Not) for more information.

-See Benefits, Pension, Vacation Accrual and Payroll Deduction for further details on benefit repayment.
-See your collective agreement for the period of time you are required to return to work.
+See Benefits, Pension, Vacation Accrual and Payroll Deduction for further details on benefits repayment.
+See your Collective Agreement for the period of time you're required to return to work.